 Template

-The template module makes Sinuous a real powerhouse in the UI performance benchmarks.
+module makes Sinuous a real powerhouse in the UI performance benchmarks.
 It offers a way to pre-render a template or HTML snippet with defined dynamic expressions.
-This template can then later be cloned in the fastest way possible, it uses the native Element.cloneNode() under the hood.
+This template can then later be cloned in the fastest way possible, it uses the native Element.cloneNode()

 import { h } from 'sinuous';